Venafi/blueprint-securesoftwarepipeline/README.md

 > :skull:
 > Attackers who gain access to build environments are able to bypass controls implemented earlier in the build pipeline.
 Ensuring build environments are themselves defined as code and live only for the duration of a build will prevent attackers persisting in build infrastructure.

-# Appendix A
+## Appendix A

-Intro..._state briefly what this appendix is for_
+This appendix summarizes the controls, threats protected against, and critical services involved.

 |       | Blueprint Node | Threat | Control | Critical Services
 | :---: | :---:  | :--- | :--- | :---